diablez/neumorphic_widgets/README.md

 NeuContainer(
   onPressed: () {
     print('NeuContainer pressed');
-  },
+  },// relatively the same as a standard on pressed
-  child: Text('NeuContainer'),
+  child: Text('NeuContainer'), // widgets you want to have inside the container
-  boxShadowColor: Colors.grey[500]!,
+  boxShadowColor: Colors.grey[500]!, // the color of the shadows, set it as the parent widget color
   radius: 15,
-  padding: EdgeInsets.all(10),
+  shape: BoxShape.rectangle, // can be set to circle or rectangle, defaults to rectangle
-  tapMode: TapMode.dynamic,
+  padding: EdgeInsets.all(10), // the padding around the child widgets in the container
-)
+  tapMode: TapMode.dynamic, // tapmode is the animation for the button, defaults to none )

 And here is an example of using `NeuSwitch`: